a2adocsMenu

 The scaffold uses PlatformUserAuth:

-from a2a_pack import A2AAgent, PlatformUserAuth, RunContext, skill
+from a2a_pack import A2AAgent, PlatformUserAuth, RunContext

 class PrivateApp(A2AAgent[None, PlatformUserAuth]):